JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

     2: Int64 1
     3: Int64 1
 ```
 yielding to the same structure as we have created above.
-In the above, you will notice that instead of denoting names with `Strings`, we use `Symbol`s, which is a name for string prepend with `:` and which can be constructed also by `Symbol(call)`.
-Symbols are "interned strings", which means that compiler attaches each string a unique identifier (integer), such that it can quickly compare them.
-Compiler uses Symbols exclusively and the important feature is that they can be quickly compared.
-To conclude, `Symbol` is the compiler's `String` --- u unique identifier.
 Expressions can be evaluated using `eval`, as has been said. to programmatically evaluate our expression, let's do
 ```julia
 e = Expr(:call, :+, 1, 1)